Aphantasia Symptoms: 7 Signs With Everyday Examples

 Aphantasia shows up in seven typical patterns — from missing inner images to "film-less" memories.

-Aphantasia is not an illness but a neuropsychological variation — about 3–5 % of people have it.
+Aphantasia is not an illness but a neuropsychological variation — about 1 % of people have it under a strict definition, up to ~4 % more broadly.
 Many notice it only late in life because the phenomenon was unknown for a long time.
 This guide covers seven typical signs and how they show up in everyday life.

 of population